alvineebai/Alvine-kubernetes/00-cluster-setup/readme.md

 ```
 **Note:** This command may complete in 10 to 15 minutes depending on your computer and network connection.
 Be patient and wait till the end of the process

+🚨 **WARNING:** If you encounter the following error `Error: invalid version, supported values: 1.19, 1.20, 1.21, 1.22 ...`, you need to upgrade your eksctl version.
+On Windows, run `choco upgrade eksctl`, or `brew upgrade eksctl` on Mac.

 ### Update the Kubeconfig

 After creating the cluster, you need to update the context in the local Kubeconfig file in order to interact with the cluster.